 What to Do When Your Child Pushes Your Buttons

 If your child pushes your buttons, yells or calls you names, it’s hard not to personalize.
 What should you do or say?
-Here are some real techniques I’ve given callers as part of the 1-on-1 Coaching team:
+Here are some real techniques I’ve given callers as part of the Parent Coaching team: